Sylordis/csv-reorganiser/README.md

 Java 21 is required for runtime.

-This tool was made with/for Java 21 and Apache Maven as dependency manager.
+This tool was made with/for Java 21 and Gradle as dependency manager.

 It is using the following dependencies (already included as-is in the jar):
 * [SnakeYAML](https://bitbucket.org/asomov/snakeyaml)